cfengine/documentation/manuals/concept/body-bundle.markdown

 ---
 layout: default
 title: Defining Promises - Bodies and Bundles
-categories: [CFEngine Concepts Guide, Bodies and Bundles]
+categories: [Manuals, Concept Guide, Bodies and Bundles]
 published: true
-alias: concepts-bodies-bundles.html
+alias: manuals-concept-bodies-bundles.html
-tags: [Concepts, Body, Bundle]
+tags: [concepts, body, bundle]
 ---

-## Defining Promises: Bodies and Bundles

 CFEngine's promises are declarative, you tell CFEngine what promises you want it to keep, and it keeps them.
 This declarative approach has